trevorwslee/rusty_dumb_tools/README.md

 </details>
 <br>

-After running `cargo run -- json 'hong kong'`, the screen will show something like
+After running `cargo run -- json 'hong kong'`, which will query the info about universities of some country with API provided by [universities.hipolabs.com](http://universities.hipolabs.com/), the screen will show something like
 ```
 *** query universities of country: [hong kong] ...
 * `name` => `Hong Kong Chu Hai College`